THERE ARE PEOPLE IN THE SPACE:

 Conclusion:

-In a simple term, for most of photographers who wants to crop out a scene of architecture, a focus spontaneously shifts to architecture itself therefore existence of people can be just a distraction.
-Yet, presence of people is just like colours of our life.
-Regardless the purposes of media production, architectural photography is the only medium which has been imperturbably passing out an image of architecture to the world.
+In simple terms, for many photographers who aim to capture scenes of architecture, the focus spontaneously shifts to the architecture itself, making the existence of people seem like a mere distraction.
+Yet, the presence of people is just like the colors of our life.
+Regardless of the purposes of media production, architectural photography remains the medium that has consistently conveyed images of architecture to the world.

-Since architectural photography has its role as a non-verbal source of knowledge for architects, historians, critics and those who follows architecture in their education, a narrative of architectural photography should be considered carefully.
-In the case of general architecture magazine, photographs on magazines are fatally expected to show a public the vivid surface of up-to-date trend and it has to change as the changes of the times.
-Yet, those images passed a filter of culture which had been selected, evaluated, approved and collected, it doesn't deliver dynamic changes in the fabric of society surrounding the architecture though it is fluidly delivering the images of latest superficially photogenic architecture.
+Since architectural photography serves as a non-verbal source of knowledge for architects, historians, critics, and those studying architecture, the narrative of architectural photography should be considered carefully.
+In general architecture magazines, photographs are expected to show the public the vivid surface of the latest trends, changing with the times.
+However, these images, having passed through a filter of culture—selected, evaluated, approved, and collected—do not convey the dynamic changes in the fabric of society surrounding the architecture, though they fluidly deliver images of the latest superficially photogenic architecture.

-"If, therefore, we look at the development of architectural photography less from the perspective of art appreciation and more from a viewpoint that seeks to explain how and why particular photographs were made, what audience they were intended to serve, and, crucially but often forgotten, how they reached that audience, then a different story emerges. " Shulman argues an importance of photography and its responsibility is poorly recognised by the architects that "I learned that it was not unusual for architects to be incapable of placing their own design statements on film."
-In the modern society of consumption, just like a concept of minimalism, architectural photography is now fitting into a straightjacket and the spreading imagery is leading a conventional architecture design.
-On the other hand, it can be said, Mies Van der Rohe's famous quote "Less is more".
-By way of contrast, amidst such a situation, it can be said that an approach towards a production of architectural photography needs to reaffirm the significance and principles of human value and its essential part of relationship between places and people.
-By adopting an attitude of permissiveness to the sense of capturing raw can play in resolving increasingly serious common challenges that architectural photography faces.
+"If, therefore, we look at the development of architectural photography less from the perspective of art appreciation and more from a viewpoint that seeks to explain how and why particular photographs were made, what audience they were intended to serve, and, crucially but often forgotten, how they reached that audience, then a different story emerges."
+Shulman argues the importance of photography and its responsibility, which is poorly recognized by architects: "I learned that it was not unusual for architects to be incapable of placing their own design statements on film."
+In our modern society of consumption, much like the concept of minimalism, architectural photography is now fitting into a straitjacket, and the spreading imagery is leading conventional architectural design.
+On the other hand, Mies Van der Rohe's famous quote "Less is more" resonates.
+By contrast, amidst such a situation, an approach towards the production of architectural photography needs to reaffirm the significance and principles of human value and its essential part in the relationship between places and people.
+Adopting an attitude of permissiveness to capturing raw moments can play a vital role in resolving the increasingly serious common challenges that architectural photography faces.

-Having a real-life and randomness allowed to come in and out of the frame, It would not bother readers and it is probably what architects need to face to take ideas into their own ideas otherwise city will become a collective of unpeopled architecture.
+Allowing real-life and randomness to enter and exit the frame would not bother readers and is probably what architects need to face to incorporate ideas into their own designs.
+Otherwise, the city will become a collective of unpeopled architecture.

-William Klein was seeing people and said "What is amazing is that all these people buy a camera and start using it and what they do are the most avant-garde things that no professional cameraman would dare to do."
+William Klein observed people and said, "What is amazing is that all these people buy a camera and start using it and what they do are the most avant-garde things that no professional cameraman would dare to do."

 Bibliography